Yilmas/obsidian-weather-forecast/README.md

 - Templater (Alternate ways to generate weather data)

 ## Fantasy Calendar
-If you use fantasy-calendar.com and/or Fantasy Calendar by Jeremy Valentine, this plugin will have options to load in data from both to help make the weather be more realistic.
+If you use fantasy-calendar.com and/or Fantasy Calendar by Jeremy Valentine, this plugin will have options to load in data from both to help make the weather more accurate.

 From FC it makes use of:
 - Current Date